-You are cordially invited to attend the 1997 Annual Meeting of Stockholders of Universal Stainless & Alloy Products, Inc., to be held at 10:00 a.m., local time, on Wednesday, May 21, 1997, at the Southpointe Golf Club, Canonsburg, Pennsylvania 15317.
-The attached Notice of Annual Meeting and Proxy Statement describe the matters to be acted upon at the Meeting.
-I urge you to review them carefully.
+You are cordially invited to attend the 1998 Annual Meeting of Stockholders of Universal Stainless & Alloy Products, Inc., to be held at 10:00 a.m., local time, on Wednesday, May 20, 1998, at the Southpointe Golf Club, Canonsburg, Pennsylvania 15317.
+The attached Notice of Annual Meeting of Stockholders and Proxy Statement describe the matters to be acted upon at the Meeting.
+Please review them carefully.